Doggystyle: Title significance and artwork

 The album's title alludes to the doggy style sex position and is a reference to the musician's name.
 The artwork was done by the late artist Darryl "Joe Cool" Daniel, Snoop Dogg's cousin, who died in July 2024.
 The artwork represents the themes covered in the album and the style of implementation of those ideas.
-Some critics believe the artwork portrays a woman merely as a hole to be filled by the man, which they believe adheres to the narcissistic and sexist lyrical themes Snoop Dogg covers.
+Some critics believe the artwork objectifies women which they believe adheres to the narcissistic and sexist lyrical themes Snoop Dogg covers.
 In this interpretation, the cover art and lyrics convey what they refer to as the self-indulgent "gangsta" lifestyle: drugs, cars, sex, and money.
 The artwork uses several quotes from the 1982 George Clinton single "Atomic Dog".
 The quotes come from the dogs at the top of the brick wall on the album cover, which say, "Why must I feel like dat?", "Why must I chase da cat?" and "Nuttin' but da dogg in me".